-- All transcripts are reviewed for transferable general education and professional courses. - Professional required courses are transferrable. - Professional elective courses are transferable. - Refer to "Transfer Credit Limits" below.
+- All transcripts are reviewed for transferable Integrative Studies and professional courses. - · Professional required courses are transferrable. - Professional elective courses are transferable. - · Refer to Transfer Credit Limits below.

 Studio placement is established by prior studio courses and a portfolio review.
-All transfer of credit is awarded at the discretion of the academic department chair.
+All transfer of credit is awarded at the discretion of the academic program chair.
 Full English translations of course descriptions are required for any international student seeking to receive transfer credit.

-NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT NEWSCHOOL the institution to which the student seeks to transfer.
+NOTICE CONCERNING TRANSFERABILITY OF CREDITS AND CREDENTIALS EARNED AT NEWSCHOOL

+The transferability of credits that a student earns at NewSchool is at the complete discretion of the institution to which the student seeks to transfer.
+Acceptance of the degree is at the complete discretion of the institution to which the student seeks to transfer.
 If the NewSchool credits are not accepted, the student may be required to repeat some or all of the coursework at that institution.
 For this reason, students are advised to contact the institution to determine if the credits or degree will transfer.